Techkrish1/Techkrish1/README.md

 ## About me

-<p> I am a third-year student at Government College of Engineering, Tirunelveli.
+<p> I am a final-year student at Government College of Engineering, Tirunelveli.
-I am passionate about computer science.
-I am a web developer and open-source enthusiast and aspire to be a software engineer in the future.
-I am curious to learn new technologies and do some innovative projects on them.
-Focusing on improving my concepts of Data Structures and Algorithms, and General Problem-Solving.</p>
+I am passionate about computer science and aspire to be a software engineer in the future.
+I am curious to learn new technologies and do some innovative projects on them, focusing on improving my concepts of Data Structures and Algorithms, and General Problem-Solving.
+I gained real-life experience with Python, HTML, and Django, Bootstrap, MySQL, and Git.</p>

 ## What I'm Doing